chocolatey-community/chocolatey-packages/automatic/vscode.install/README.md

 * `/NoContextMenuFolders` - Dont't add an _Open with Code_ entry to the context menu for folders.
 * `/DontAddToPath` - Don't add Visual Studio Code to the system PATH.

-Example: `choco install vscode --params "/NoDesktopIcon /DontAddToPath"`
+Example: `choco install vscode.install --params "/NoDesktopIcon /DontAddToPath"`

 ## Notes